 And I hope you make the right decision for you.

-Um you don't want to get other people sick.
+You don't want to get other people sick.

-But but we were told that if you got the vaccine, you didn't have to worry about what other people did.
+But we were told that if you got the vaccine, you didn't have to worry about what other people did.

 Now they're talking about going door to door and vaccinating people.

-And I I love the fact that everybody can play doctor and tell everybody else what to do medically.
+And I love the fact that everybody can play doctor and tell everybody else what to do medically.

-I'm I'm telling you that this is serious, this can kill you.
+I'm telling you that this is serious.

 Take it seriously.

-Anyway, now we have Biden out there saying that, well, now we're gonna be lo knocking on people's doors to get people vaccinated, and and Javier uh uh Basera is out there, Health and Human Services Secretary saying uh it's the government's business to keep people alive and and their right to know.
+And Javier Becerra is out there, Health and Human Services Secretary, saying it's the government's business to keep people alive and their right to know.

 Anyway, let's listen to them.